I really believe in this cause

 Peer Researcher, Plymouth Magistrates’ Court

 When Patrick arrived in Plymouth in 2014, one of his priorities was to get some qualifications.
 After completing a local Access Course and a great deal of hard work, he graduated with a BSc (Hons) in Criminology from the University of Plymouth in 2019.
 Volunteering has been his bridge to meaningful work: by working with the Trauma Informed Plymouth Network amongst many other roles, Patrick is now with us and Improving Lives Plymouth, made possible by government funding, Changing Futures.
-We’re so excited to have Patrick with us inside Plymouth Magistrates’ Court two days a week.
-He knows what it’s like to go in and out of the system and each day, he is a living example that with the right support, it’s possible to turn your life around.
+We’re so pleased to have Patrick with us inside Plymouth Magistrates’ Court two days a week.
+He knows what it’s like to go in and out of the system.
+As a result, he is a living example that with the right support, it’s possible to turn your life around.

 I’m so thankful I moved to Plymouth – this has saved my life.
 I’m now being paid to do what I love – helping others is what I get up for every day.